Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 1. As a Student I want to be able to see the question that I am voting on, on my device in synchronization with the lesson so that I do not have to look up at the screen or select the question allowing me to focus on the question at hand.

      - This user story will be achieved when the question is displayed on the device of the user, and the question is synchronized with the presentation.
-     - This user Story links to Aim:

 2. As a Head of Department, I would like to be able to add the vote to my presentations 3 days before the vote starts, so that they are ready to be used within the lesson when the slides are given to the classroom teacher and can be added during my planning time as this fits into my existing workflow.

      - This user story will be achieved when the poll slide is able to be saved and recalled in PowerPoint, with no user intervention required.
-     - This user Story links to Aim:

 3. As a Classroom Teacher I would like for the voting application to have a Large title and results shown so that it is easily discernable from the back of the classroom.

      - This user story will be achieved when the poll slide is able to be clearly seen from the back of the classroom.
-     - This user Story links to Aim:

 4. As a Classroom Teacher I would like to be able to see the results of the currently presented vote in real time, so that the students can see their votes having an impact on the final tally and be able to discuss their decisions with the class.

      - This user story will be achieved when the poll responds to the votes of the students in real time, and the results are displayed on the presentation.
-     - This user Story links to Aim:

 5. As a Student I would like a qr code to be shown on the polling slide to take me to the website, so that it is easily and conveniently accessible from my mobile device without having to type in a long URL.

      - This user story will be achieved when the poll presentation screen is able to generate a QR code that links to the voting client.
-     - This user Story links to Aim:

 6. As a Student with visual impairments, I would like for the voting application and the presentation application to use accessible fonts so that I can easily see the question, the options and have the ability to participate like my peers.

      - This user story will be achieved when the poll presentation screen is able to generate a QR code that links to the voting client.
-     - This user Story links to Aim:

 7. As a Senior Leadership Team member, I would like to be able to see the results of the vote after the lesson has finished, so that I can see how the students have performed and if they have understood the lesson.

      - This user story will be achieved when the poll is able to store the results of the vote and display them to the user after the lesson has finished.
 This could via a web interface or an Excel spreadsheet.
-     - This user Story links to Aim:

 ### Development Methodology